 TNCEP is a nutrition education program for individuals and families who participate or are eligible to participate in the Supplemental Nutrition Assistance Program (SNAP).
-UT Extension provides SNAP-Ed through TNCEP.
-The goal of TNCEP is to help participants learn how to choose and prepare healthy foods and feel empowered to move toward self-sufficiency.
-Through TNCEP, participants are taught how to use SNAP and related resources effectively.
+UT Extension provides SNAP-Education through TNCEP.
+The goal of TNCEP is to empower limited resource families learn how to choose and prepare healthy foods, reduce the risk of poor nutrition, effectively use SNAP and related resources while moving toward self-sufficiency.

-Education is delivered by county Extension personnel and partners in the community who work with the SNAP audience.
+TNCEP education is delivered by county FCS Extension Agent and TNCEP Program Assistant along with partners in the community who work with the SNAP audience.
 The characteristic of TNCEP that makes it different from other nutrition education programs is that it is coalition-driven.
 A community coalition of individuals from various agencies determines what education is conducted.
 Funding for TNCEP is provided by the United States Department of Agriculture (USDA) and the Tennessee Department of Human Services.

 To Apply for SNAP Benefits